AlManja/logs.py/README.md

     /var/log/Xorg.0.log <= failed, error, (WW)
     /var/log/pacman.log <= pacsave, pacnew, pacorig, warning    (Arch specific file) /tmp/journalctl.txt <= emergency, alert, critical, failed

-On OpenRC system, it will search for 'WARNINGS' if you have logging enabled in rc.conf

 Big thanks to: